 The water cycle

-The water cycle, also known as the hydrological cycle, is the process by which water travels from the Earth’s surface to the atmosphere and then back to the ground again.
-The sun provides the energy for a continuous exchange of moisture between the oceans, the land and the atmosphere.
+The water cycle is the process by which water travels from the Earth’s surface to the atmosphere and then back to the ground again.
+It is a constant process with the same water going through the cycle over and over again.

 The Earth’s water

 Nearly all (about 97%) of the Earth’s water is contained in the oceans.
 A tiny amount is locked away as ice sheets and glaciers.
 This leaves a very small amount which travels around in our water cycle, although it may not always seem this way on wet days.

 The first stage of the water cycle is when moisture from the sea and plants is lifted into the atmosphere.
 As the sun beats down it warms the oceans, rivers and lakes.
 This causes the water to rise into the air as water vapour.
 This process is known as evaporation.
 A tiny amount of moisture is also released from trees and plants.
 This is known as transpiration.

 As the water vapour rises in the atmosphere, it cools and condenses, forming clouds.
 This process is known as condensation.
 It is the same process that makes you see your breath on a cold winter morning.
 The clouds will then produce rain or snow (known as precipitation) which returns to the Earth’s surface as water.
 The cycle then starts all over again.